Deciphering compressed electroweakino excesses with MadAnalysis 5: New ATLAS electroweakino searches in

 Given the small signal region selection efficiencies, the validation of the analysis requires large-statistics event samples, which are generated as follows.
 We consider the three production processes

 and treat each of them separately.
 For every process, an event sample is generated by combining matrix elements including up to two additional partons, using the MLM scheme~\cite{Mangano:2006rw, Alwall:2008qv} with a matching scale set to a quarter of the average mass of the produced electroweakinos.
 Hard-scattering events are generated by convoluting leading-order (LO) matrix elements obtained with \lstinline{MadGraph5_aMC@NLO}~\cite{Alwall:2014hca} (\lstinline{MG5aMC}) using its built-in MSSM UFO implementation~\cite{Degrande:2011ua, Darme:2023jdn} documented in~\cite{Duhr:2011se}, and the LO set of NNPDF4.0 parton distribution functions~\cite{NNPDF:2021njg, Buckley:2014ana}.
-While chargino decays are handled with \lstinline{PYTHIA 8}~\cite{Bierlich:2022pfr} under a flat phase-space assumption since their precise kinematics are not particularly relevant, we employ the decay chain functionality in \lstinline{MG5aMC} to simulate neutralino decays.
+Chargino decays are handled through \lstinline{Pythia 8}~\cite{Bierlich:2022pfr} under a flat phase-space assumption, this approximation being justified in the compressed scenarios considered here as the chargino decay products typically enter the analysis primarily through observables which are insensitive to detailed decay angular correlations.
+In contrast, we employ the decay chain functionality in \lstinline{MG5aMC} to simulate neutralino decays.
 This ensures that spin correlations are preserved, resulting in a correct di-lepton invariant mass distribution.
 Moreover, this approach increases the SR selection efficiencies by mitigating the loss of events due to the relatively low (approximately 10\% for the considered scenarios) leptonic branching ratio of the second neutralino.
 Finally, \lstinline{Pythia 8} is also used for parton showering and hadronisation.
 After MLM matching, the final event sample relevant for each tested benchmark scenario contains an average of 2.5 million events per process.

 We rescale the generated event samples so that the corresponding production cross sections match next-to-leading order predictions, supplemented by next-to-leading logarithmic threshold corrections in the strong coupling (NLO+NLL).
 We compute these cross sections using \lstinline{Resummino}~\cite{Fuks:2013vua, Fiaschi:2023tkq}, separately for each of the three processes in eq.~\eqref{eq:process}.
 Finally, exclusion limits are derived using \spey and its interface with \lstinline{pyhf}, and we include a 5\% statistical uncertainty on the signal to remain consistent with the ATLAS limit-setting procedure.